I first created this recipe right before Halloween and doesn’t “Vegan Chocolate Mint Oreo Cake” say it already?

-I personally have always loves mint chocolate, so I was way overdue with creating my own chocolate & mint cake recipe – but here we (finally!) are!
-I created this cake with mint Oreos (my favourite flavour besides the green tea flavour, which is sadly not sold in the UK).
+I personally have always loved mint chocolate, so I was way overdue with creating my own chocolate & mint cake recipe – but here we (finally!) are!
+I created this cake with Mint Oreos, which are accidentally vegan and therefore the perfect inspiration for this recipe (my favourite flavour besides the green tea flavour, which is sadly not sold in the UK).

 Using the crumbled biscuit on the chocolate ganache on the cake makes the cake topping look like a layer of gravel & soil – and with the broken Oreo halves on the top, you could say it’s an Oreo graveyard, right?

 Whether you’re having this cake for Halloween or not – I hope you’ll enjoy it just as much as I did!

 This delicious Vegan Chocolate Mint Oreo cake consists of 2 delicious layers of dark vegan chocolate with a delicious vegan mint buttercream in between and topped with crumbled Mint Oreos.

 - 2 Tbsp Vegan Dark Chocolate Spread (I used Mr Organic Dark Chocolate Spread)